MadeleineWalder/Hangman/README.md

 ![Screenshot of finished program when opened](./docs/finished.jpg)

-### Link to deployed app: https://hangman-project.herokuapp.com/
+### Link to deployed app on Heroku: https://hangman-project.herokuapp.com/

 ---